trox115/Booking/README.md

 ### Pick a date and a time

 You may now choose your favorite date and time.
 Note that, if the barber is already booking for that time the time color will be gray.
-If the barber has all off the time slots booked, the day will appear as grey and none clickable.
+If the barber has all of the time slots booked, the day will appear as grey and none clickable.

 ![Barbers home Page](documentation/images/booking.png)